-As of April 30, 2005, we had net working capital of approximately \$17.2 million as compared to net working capital of \$13.9 million at January 31, 2005.
+As of July 31, 2005, we had net working capital of approximately \$17.6 million as compared to net working capital of \$13.9 million at January 31, 2005.
 Historically, our principal liquidity requirements and uses of cash have been for capital expenditures and working capital.
 Our principal sources of cash have been cash flows from operations and proceeds from sales of lease pool equipment.
-Net cash provided by operating activities for the three months ended April 30, 2005 was \$0.8 million, as compared to net cash provided by operating activities of \$4.7 million for the three months ended April 30, 2005 was \$0.8 million, as compared to net cash provided by operating activities for the three months ended April 30, 2005 was \$0.6 million, compared to net cash used in financing activities for the comparable period in 2004 of \$0.9 million.
+Net cash provided by operating activities for the six months ended July 31, 2005 was \$6.0 million, as compared to net cash provided by operating activities of \$8.5 million for the six months ended July 31, 2004.
+The decrease in 2005 is due to payments made for the acquisition of seismic equipment of more than \$2.4 million in the first six months of the year.
+Net cash used in financing activities for the six months ended July 31, 2005 was \$0.6 million, compared to net cash used in financing activities for the comparable period in 2004 of \$2.4 million.

-Capital expenditures for the three months ended April 30, 2005 totaled approximately \$1.2 million as compared to capital expenditures of \$0.4 million for the comparable period in 2004.
+Capital expenditures for the six months ended July 31, 2005 totaled approximately \$2.4 million as compared to capital expenditures of \$1.2 million for the comparable period in 2004.
 Our 2005 and 2004 capital expenditures for the seismic equipment lease pool were made to fulfill specific lease contracts.

-At April 30, 2005, we had trade accounts and notes receivable of \$1.1 million that were more than 90 days past due.
-As of April 30, 2005, our allowance for doubtful accounts was approximately \$1.1 million, which management believes is sufficient to cover any losses in our receivable balances.
+At July 31, 2005, we had trade accounts and notes receivable of \$1.4 million that were more than 90 days past due.
+As of July 31, 2005, our allowance for doubtful accounts was approximately \$1.3 million, which management believes is sufficient to cover any losses in our receivable balances.

-In certain instances when customers have been unable to repay their open accounts receivable balances, we have agreed to a structured repayment program using an interest-bearing promissory note.
+In certain instances when customers have been unable to repay their open accounts receivable balances in accordance with our standard terms, we have agreed to a structured repayment program using an interest-bearing promissory note.
 In these cases, we provide a reserve for doubtful accounts against the balance.
 Due to the uncertainty of collection, we do not recognize the interest earned until the entire principal balance has been collected.
 In most cases where we have a chronic collection problem with a particular customer, future business is done on a prepayment basis or, if additional credit is extended, revenues are not recognized until collected.
-Although the extension of repayment terms on open accounts receivables temporarily reduces our cash flow from operations, we believe that this practice is necessary in light of seismic industry conditions and that it has not adversely affected our ability to conduct routine business.
+Although the extension of repayment terms on open accounts receivables temporarily reduces our cash flow from operations, we believe that this practice is necessary in light of seismic industry conditions and that it has not adversely affected our ability to conduct routine business